-I love putting positive spins on what would otherwise be a very negative situation.
-I’ve done that all my life, both in my personal life and my working life.
+I love putting a positive spin on what would otherwise be a very negative situation.
+I’ve always done this, both in my personal and my working life.

-So, chronic disease really wasn’t going to change that about me.
-It’s just another of life’s challenges.
+So, chronic disease really wasn’t going to change my approach to finding a way to overcome an obstacle.
+It’s just another challenge.
 Right?

 Well sort of right!
-It’s probably one of the more difficult challenges that life has thrown at me and it often requires strategies that I wouldn’t normally employ.
+It’s probably one of the more difficult challenges life has thrown at me and it often requires strategies I wouldn’t normally employ.